Clinical Child and Adolescent PsychologyFellowship Clinical Rotation Sites

 Learn more about the Sacramento County Child and Adolescent Psychiatric Services (CAPS) Clinic

-In addition, fellows who match with our program for the training year will get an opportunity to select an advanced rotation from the following:
+In addition, fellows who match with our program for the training year will have an advanced rotation in the following:

 Advanced Rotation: Neurodevelopmental/Group Therapy Management